 Broadbalk Description of other crop yield data

 Other arable crops and fallow have been included in the rotational sections of Broadbalk since 1968 (see Cropping plan for details).
+See below for further details of fertilizer applications and other treatments, including to the fallow sections .
 Yield data is available from the following datasets:

 BKPOTATO Potato tuber yields 1968 -1996